 Mobile app development

+Before we dive into contemporary mobile app testing fundamentals, let’s talk mobile app development in general.
 With the surging and continual demand for apps built for devices, business must develop and deploy quality builds, and then maintain them.
 Once developed, the ongoing work on applications is an almost constant process.

 No one develops an app, releases it, and leaves it untouched until there’s an issue.
 Mobile applications constantly evolve with upgrades and changes that must be tested and released without functionality issues or device errors.